uidaholib/oral-history-collections-template/notes.md

 ## Misc.

 - lawrence_floydandnola_2: Same audio seems to repeat from an hour into the recording.
 Also, a ton of cross-talk.
+- buchanan_george_1: listed as transcript only but its just an index